jumzzz/fast-safe/ch5_references/share_vs_mut/README.md

 error: could not compile `share_vs_mut` due to previous error
 ```
 In other words, **those two reference lifetimes must not overlap**.

+## Fundamental Rules Between Shared Reference VS Exclusive Reference
+**Shared access is read-only access**
+- There can be multiple Shared Reference but there can be no existing mutable access at the same time.

+**Mutable access is exclusive access**
+- There could be only one Mutable References.
+The only way that you can have multiple reference is to let others borrow that mutable access.